Juxtaposition #14

 * * *

 In other news, the publication of my January Drink & a Movie post saw that series reach its halfway point.
 As I have mentioned previously, I’m thinking of this project as gradually constructing a year-long weekly film series: my idea is that once I’ve written about 53 movies, I can self-publish a book with an introduction that people can use to make themselves a seasonally-appropriate cocktail and settle in with a good film every Friday night.
 At the risk of sounding immodest (and maybe delusional if you disagree), I’m pretty happy with how they’ve been turning out lately!
-More importantly, I’m learning a lot about what exactly I value in movies and enjoying collaborating with my loving wife (who has been killing it on the photography front all year) on a creative endeavor.
+More importantly, I’m learning a lot about what exactly I value in movies and enjoying collaborating with My Loving Wife (who has been killing it on the photography front all year) on a creative endeavor.
 A full list of the 27 entries we’ve completed so far can be found here.
 I’m still behind schedule because of the holidays, so it might be awhile before things start going up on the first of the month again, but I’ve got a “bonus” post planned for February 2.

 Cheers!